jingangdidi/snippets/README.md

 **3. Download the embedding model (optional, to be used for semantic search)**

-Support the following 11 models, multiple can be downloaded and placed in the `embedding_madels` path:
+Support the following 11 models, multiple can be downloaded and placed in the `embedding_models` path:
 1. [granite-embedding-small-english-r2](https://huggingface.co/ibm-granite/granite-embedding-small-english-r2)
 2. [granite-embedding-english-r2](https://huggingface.co/ibm-granite/granite-embedding-english-r2)
 3. [granite-embedding-107m-multilingual](https://huggingface.co/ibm-granite/granite-embedding-107m-multilingual)